scubamuc/scubamuc.github.io/Readme.md

 ### Backup Nextcloud-snap with nextcloud.export
 * nextcloud.export
 * compress backup
-* move/copy compressed backup in backup directory: `/var/snap/nextcloud/common/backups` to wherever
+* move/copy compressed backup from backup directory: `/var/snap/nextcloud/common/backups` to wherever
 * remove old backups from directory

 This works fine as weekly automatic (cronjob as root) job and for random backups.
 Compressed backup may be moved wherever.